Course Number and Title: MGT 231 Human Resources Management

 - Give examples of the ethical and legal considerations in testing.

-- Describe eight tests used for employee selection.
+- Describe tests used for employee selection.

 - Describe an effective employee selection process.